Kedleston Hall: Library

+Other rooms

-The theme carries on through the library, music room, down the grand staircase (not completed until 1922) onto the ground floor and into the so-called "Caesar's hall".
+The theme carries on through the music room, down the grand staircase (not completed until 1922) onto the ground floor and into the so-called "Caesar's hall".
 On the departure of guests, it must sometimes have been a relief to vacate this temple of culture and retreat to the relatively simple comforts of the family pavilion.

-Below the Rotunda is the Tetrastyle Hall, which was converted into a museum in 1927.
+Below the rotunda is the Tetrastyle Hall, which was converted into a museum in 1927 in collaboration with the Victoria and Albert Museum in London.
 The kitchen is an oblong shape with a balustraded gallery at one end.
 This links the room to other household offices on each side.

 Also displayed in the house are many curiosities pertaining to George, Lord Curzon of Kedleston, who succeeded to the house in 1916 and who had earlier served as Viceroy of India from 1899 to 1905.
 Lord Curzon had amassed a large collection of subcontinental and Far Eastern artefacts.
 Also shown is Lady Curzon's Delhi Durbar Coronation dress of 1903.
 Designed by Worth of Paris, it was known as the peacock dress for the many precious and semi-precious stones sewn into its fabric.
 These have now been replaced by imitation stones; however, the effect is no less dazzling.

-In addition to that described above, this great country house contains collections of art, furniture and statuary.
-Kedleston Hall's alternative name, The Temple of the Arts, is truly justified.
+In addition to that described above, the house contains collections of art, furniture and statuary, hence Kedleston Hall's alternative name, The Temple of the Arts.

 Gardens and grounds

-The gardens and grounds, as they appear today, are largely the concept of Robert Adam.
-Adam was asked by Nathaniel Curzon in 1758 to "take in hand the deer park and pleasure grounds".
+The gardens and grounds, as they appear today, are largely the concept of Adam.
+He was asked by Nathaniel Curzon in 1758 to "take in hand the deer park and pleasure grounds".
 The landscape gardener William Emes had begun work at Kedleston in 1756, and he continued in Curzon's employ until 1760; however, it was Adam who was the guiding influence.
 It was during this period that the former gardens designed by Charles Bridgeman were swept away in favour of a more natural-looking landscape.
 Bridgeman's canals and geometric ponds were metamorphosed into serpentine lakes.

 Adam designed numerous temples and follies, many of which were never built.
 Those that were include the North lodge (which takes the form of a triumphal arch), the entrance lodges in the village, a bridge, cascade and the Fishing Room.
 The Fishing Room is one of the most noticeable of the park's buildings.
 In the neoclassical style it is sited on the edge of the upper lake and contains a plunge pool and boat house below.
 Some of Adam's unexecuted design for follies in the park rivalled in grandeur the house itself.